Back to blog

 The Short Answer: It Varies, But Expect 3-7 Days

 For many individuals, you can expect to see some noticeable changes within 24 to 72 hours of consistent use.
 However, for a more significant and sustained impact, it's generally recommended to give a supplement at least 3 to 7 days of consistent daily use.
-Some individuals might even need a bit longer, up to two weeks, to fully assess effectiveness, especially if the underlying cause of low supply is more complex or if they are taking an herb that is known to act slower, such as certain herbs that support mammary tissue growth.
+Some individuals might even need a bit longer, up to two weeks, to fully assess effectiveness, especially if the underlying cause of low supply is more complex.

 Maximizing Your Results: Tips for Using Lactation Supplements Effectively